-- G13.1 Where it becomes clear that a student will not meet the academic or other course specific progression requirements, or if the student has not attended the course without authorisation from the Dean/Head of his/her School, the Chair of the appropriate Course/School Assessment Board may require a student to interrupt or withdraw from their study during the academic session. - G13.2 In the first instance the student will be contacted in writing by Chair of the appropriate Course/School Assessment Board to notify them of the reasons such a step has been proposed and to invite them to a meeting with the Dean/Head of the relevant School.
-At such a meeting the student's circumstances will be fully considered and any appropriate actions will be discussed.
-Any decisions made in the meeting, or further requirements or adjustments to future study that are agreed, will be provided to the student in writing within 14 days. - G13.3 Should the student not attend the meeting, or should the student not meet the requirements agreed in the meeting, the Chair of the appropriate Course/School Assessment Board may write to the student to inform them that they have been withdrawn from their course.
+- G13.1 Where it becomes clear that a student will not meet the academic or other course specific progression requirements, or if the student fails to fulfil module/course attendance requirements which means that their academic progress is deemed unsatisfactory, the appropriate Course Assessment Board may determine that a student's studies be terminated. - G13.2 Incremental steps will be followed through supportive intervention in cases where students are deemed to be at risk.
+Progress Panels will consider the student's circumstances fully and any appropriate actions will be discussed.
+A Progress Panel could recommend termination of studies to the Course Assessment Board where intervention has been ineffective. - G13.3 The Secretary of the Course Assessment Board will then write to the student on behalf of the Chair to inform them that they have been withdrawn from their course.
 In such cases the student will have the same rights as apply under the Academic Appeals procedure (see section I). - G13.4 Students on professionally regulated courses which lead directly to or which satisfy the conditions of a professional qualification, or which confer a direct licence to practise, are also subject to the University's Fitness to Practise Procedure.